 The control moves the machine axes even if the touch probe is deflected.
-This function is required if you wish to write your own measuring cycle in connection with Cycle 3 in order to retract the touch probe by means of a positioning block after it has been deflected.
+This function is required if you wish to write your own measuring cycle in order to retract the touch probe by means of a positioning block after it has been deflected.